bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - His retirement goal apprears to be hunting and golfing.
 - Laptops are our hottest products for the season.
 - Our hottest products for the season is the laptop.

+### 17. Acting Alone or With Accomplices?

+- VERBS AFTER COLLECTIVE NOUNS

+### 18. None of your business

+- DEFINITELY INDEFINITE PRONOUNS